The Cost of Non-Compliance is on the Rise

-OSHA has increased its monetary penalties 2% for breaking OSHA regulations and standards.
+This week OSHA announced a 2% increase in monetary penalties for violations of their current regulations and standards.
 The increased amounts for these penalties apply to violations cited after January 15, 2020.

 For example, an employer who willfully violates policy or shows disregard for employee safety will be fined, at the minimum, $9,639 instead of the previous $9,472, or $134,937 instead of $132,598, which was the previous amount imposed for a maximum penalty.

 Moreover, for each violation that is repeated for a similar or identical cited violation, the ceiling has increased from $132,598 to $134.937.

 The following listing also gives you a breakdown of specific violations whose maximum penalty has jumped from $13,260 to $13,494 per violation.
 Increases in maximum penalties cover the following: